Evening Street Press strives to publish words with positive impact

 –Barbara Lydecker Crane, author of Zero Gravitas, Alphabetricks, and BackWords Logic

 With great wisdom and humanity, Ellen Schmidt gives us poems that teach and celebrate and mourn and encourage.
 Unafraid of the dark in these fearful times, she is “armed to the teeth with Hope.”
-I feel lucky to be among her readers, taken care of within her poems – “oases of kindness [where] reason’s tender shoots can burst forth.”
+I feel lucky to be among her readers, taken care of within her poems – “oases of kindness [where] reason’s tender shoots can burst forth.”–Mary Azrael poet and editor of Passager Books.

 Oh, say did you know